mohammadtahsinhabib/tutorix/README.md

 ## 🔧 API Documentation

 The API endpoints are documented using Swagger.
-Access the full API documentation at [API Documentation Link] after running the development server.
+Access the full API documentation at [https://tutorix-blond.vercel.app/docs/] after running the development server.

 ## 👥 User Roles